Greenwood Leadership Academy’s founding staff. Fall 2017 Photo by Denice Toombs

 On the Importance of Black Teachers

-“Dr. George Wright was the first black man [teacher] I met with a Ph.D.
-Because he did it [earned a Ph.D.], I figured I could.”
-Dr. Owens further expalined that Dr. Wright “talked like me; walked like me; cracked the same kind of jokes that I did; knew how to play the dozens [a game common amongst African-Americans were one opponent roast or insults the another] “A cuturally authentic brother, who also was a great scholar/educator.”
+“Dr. George Wright was the first Black man I met with a Ph.D.
+Because he did it, I figured I could.”
+Dr. Owens further explained that Dr. Wright “talked like me; walked like me; cracked the same kind of jokes that I did; knew how to play the dozens — a culturally authentic brother, who also was a great scholar/educator.”

-Unfortunately, in Tulsa today, the desegregation of public schools during the ’50s and ’60s meant the demotion, and in some instances, the termination of black teachers in order to satisfy racially balanced quotes that were mandated by the federal court.
+Unfortunately, in Tulsa today, the desegregation of public schools during the ’50s and ’60s meant the demotion, and in some instances, the termination of Black teachers in order to satisfy racially balanced quotas that were mandated by the federal court.

 Conversations on Black Education